Alexandra Feodorovna (Alix of Hesse): Struggle to bear an heir

 On 15 November 1895, Alexandra gave birth to her eldest child and daughter, Olga, at the Alexander Palace.
-Many Russians and members of the Imperial family were disappointed in the sex of the child, but Nicholas and Alexandra were delighted with their daughter and doted on her.
+Many Russians and members of the imperial family were disappointed in the sex of the child, but Nicholas and Alexandra were delighted with their daughter and doted on her.
 The birth of Olga did not change Grand Duke George's position as Nicholas's heir presumptive.
 The Pauline Laws implemented by Tsar Paul I forbade women from taking the Romanov throne as long as any male Romanov was alive.
 If Alexandra did not bear a son, Nicholas's heirs would be his brothers and uncles.
-However, few worried because Alexandra was only 23, so she was expected to be able to bear a son soon.
+However few worried because Alexandra was only 23, so she was expected to be able to bear a son soon.

-A few months after giving birth to Olga, Alexandra was pregnant again.
-Due to the stress of the coronation, she had a miscarriage.
-No announcement was made, because she had not publicly confirmed her pregnancy yet.
-However, there were unfounded and malicious rumors in St. Petersburg that Alexandra had become pregnant by a lover and aborted the baby to hide her infidelity.
+A few months after giving birth to Olga Alexandra was pregnant again.
+Owing to the stress of the coronation she had a miscarriage.
+No announcement was made, because she had not publicly confirmed her pregnancy.
+However, there were unfounded and malicious rumors in St Petersburg that Alexandra had become pregnant by a lover and aborted the baby to hide her infidelity.